Last updated: June 7, 2026

 Retention & deletion

-- Uninstalling the App → all local data is deleted.
+- Uninstalling the App → all local data (including the daily summaries) is deleted.

 - EmailJS-side send logs are retained per EmailJS's own policy.